Penny Daniels: Professional career

 In April 1993, Daniels joined WBBM-TV in Chicago, Illinois as an anchor and reporter.
 In mid-1993, Daniels and Joan Lovett began anchoring the station's new noon newscast.

 In September 1994, Daniels left WBBM to join A Current Affair as a New York-based weekday host.
 She hosted the show until September 1995, when she shifted to being a correspondent for the program's weekday editions and the anchor of the show's weekend edition.
 The show went off the air in 1996.

 In 1998, Daniels joined KHQ-TV in Spokane, Washington.
 In October 2000, Daniels left the TV news business to work as a communications consultant and trainer in Washington, D.C.

 In 2003, Daniels and two partners created the communications consulting and coaching firm, 3D Communications, with offices located across the country.
 Daniels also interviewed infamous criminal Charles Manson in 1989.

 Personal life

 Daniels has two grown daughters, both of whom live in New York City.
 She lives in Chicago.
+She currently owns the firm Penny Daniels Communications, LLC.